xjarvik/face-annotator-core-ml/README.md

 # Notes

 For compatibility, this tool uses the base `@tensorflow/tfjs` package.
 For increased performance, install `@tensorflow/tfjs-node` or `@tensorflow/tfjs-node-gpu`.
-Both of these require Python to be installed.
+Both of these require Python to be installed (and CUDA for the latter).
 You should also change the first line in `app.js` to require one of these packages.